pphilippersson6/philip-spa-PP1/README.md

 - The about us page contains infomation of what services we offer.
 - The pictures and the text information makes the visitors feel more comfortable.
 This is because they can both see, and read what we offer.

-### Features Left to Implement
+### Features to implement in the future

-- Another feature idea
+- In the future, so do i want to add a shopping-bar, where the customers can buy stuff from our spa.
+Like a bathrobe, schampoo, lotion, bath salt & scrub and so on.

 ## Testing

+-__Deployment__

+This site